Last Updated on March 17, 2021 by Julia Wilson

 - Toxic parts: All

 Geraniums are species of more than 400 flowering plants native to South Africa and grown in garden beds, pots and hanging baskets.
 These hardy plants come in a variety of colours including red, white, pink and apricot.

 Offer the cat something tasty such as milk, tuna juice or stock to help flush the mouth.

 A diagnosis is based on presenting symptoms as well as a history of exposure to geranium.
 The veterinarian will obtain a medical history from you including the time of exposure, the amount of the plant consumed as well as any symptoms you have noticed.

 A diagnostic workup will include a biochemical profile, complete blood count and urinalysis which provide information on the health of the cat.

 If you suspect your cat has ingested geranium, contact your veterinarian or pet poison helpline for advice.
 They may recommend a wait and see approach.

 Geraniums tend to be grown as outdoor plants, therefore it is unlikely that an indoor cat will be exposed to geraniums.
-The only way to completely eliminate the risk is to not grow plants which are toxic to cats.
+The only way to eliminate the risk is to not keep plants that are toxic to cats.
 Thankfully, most of these plants only produce mild and self-limiting symptoms.
 But the risks must be weighed up by green thumbs who share a home with cats.

-The good news is that there are plenty of plants which are non-toxic to cats.
+The good news is that there are plenty of plants that are non-toxic to cats.